Siege of Belgrade (1717): Siege

-After the first hours of fighting, while the sun rose but the intense fog still covered the battlefield, the Ottomans perceived an opening in the center of the Austrian array and attacked in force, the Ottomans found themselves in between the two wings with a clear advantage but seemed to be unaware of it.
-Prince Eugene understood that he could turn the situation to his advantage since he could anticipate now the Ottoman battle plan; he ordered von Braunschweig-Bevern's second infantry line to counterattack placing the Bavarian troops in the front.
+After the first hours of fighting, while the sun rose but the intense fog still covered the battlefield, the Ottomans perceived an opening in the center of the Austrian array and attacked in force.
+The Ottomans found themselves in between the two wings with a clear advantage but seemed to be unaware of it.
+Prince Eugene understood that he could turn the situation to his advantage since he could now anticipate the Ottoman battle plan; he ordered von Braunschweig-Bevern's second infantry line to counterattack, placing the Bavarian troops in the front.
 Then Eugene personally led the attack at the head of the Austrian cavalry reserves.
 Although Eugene was wounded, his cuirassiers and hussars stormed the flanks of the Ottoman janissaries in a tremendous onslaught.
 The left and right Habsburg wings managed to finally restore contact with the help of the central infantry.
-Eugene's attack decision completely changed the situation, not only pushed the enemy back but also took the trenches, throwing the Ottoman camp into turmoil and causing many soldiers to flee.
-The Ottoman 18-gun battery on the Badjina Heights was captured and the remaining troops withdraw to the camp where the Grand Vizier ordered a full retreat.
+Eugene's attack decision completely changed the situation, not only pushing the enemy back but also taking the trenches, throwing the Ottoman camp into turmoil and causing many soldiers to flee.
+The Ottoman 18-gun battery on the Badjina Heights was captured and the remaining troops withdrew to the camp, where the Grand Vizier ordered a full retreat.

 After 10 hours of fighting, the battle was over.
 Ottoman losses numbered between 15,000 and 20,000 men, including Erzurum governor Mehmet Pasha, Chief Admiral Ibrahim Pasha and Rumeli governor Vezir şatr Ali Pasha, 5,000 wounded soldiers and all of their 166 artillery pieces.
 The Austrians suffered fewer than 6,000 losses, Pálffy, Württemberg, and the young Maurice de Saxe were wounded, and Prince Eugene was wounded for the 13th time.
 (Note: killed included Field Marshal Count Hauben, 87 officers and 1767 soldiers; wounded 223 officers and 3179 soldiers.)
 The Grand Vizier and the remains of his army escaped first to Smederevo then Niš.
 They were harassed by Serbian infantry, Serbian militias, Hajduks, and the Habsburg light cavalry made up of Hungarian hussars.

 The trophies of war included nearly two hundred cannons, one hundred and fifty flags, nine horsetails, and the captured war chest.
 James Oglethorpe, an aide de camp of the prince, reported that Eugene had a Te Deum performed in the tent of the Grand Vizier on 19 August after taking possession of it.

-The garrison, deprived of relief and with soldiers about to revolt, surrendered five days later to the Austrians, on 21 August, in exchange for safe passage from the city, which Eugene granted; 25,000 residents were given the right to freely leave the city honorably.
-The entire Muslim population together with the remaining Ottoman garrison troops left unhurt taking their basic possessions with them.
+The garrison, deprived of relief and with soldiers about to revolt, surrendered to the Austrians five days later, on 21 August, in exchange for safe passage from the city, which Eugene granted; 25,000 residents were given the right to freely leave the city honorably.
+The entire Muslim population, together with the remaining Ottoman garrison troops, left unhurt, taking their basic possessions with them.